Ilaniya: Modern Jewish settlements

-In 1907-1908, a socialist commune led by Manya Wilbushewitch and Israel Shochat was contracted to run the farm autonomously for one year, without administrative interference.
+Between 1907 and 1908, a socialist commune led by Manya Wilbushewitch and Israel Shochat was contracted to run the farm autonomously for one year, without administrative interference.
 Wilbushewitch received the support of Yehoshua Hankin, who brought in Eliahu Krause to design an operative plan.
 The eighteen commune members, young men and women from Sejera and elsewhere in Palestine, aided by a number of sympathisers, managed for the first time to generate a profit and ensure constant employment for all workers of Sejera (with the side effect that outside Arab workers were no longer needed), while also pioneering full equality for women.
-Along with their work in agriculture there were daily educational meetings where they learned Hebrew from the young David Grün, the future prime-minister of Israel David Ben-Gurion, Arabic from an Arab villager, socialist theory from Manya Wilbushewitch, and the latest news from Israel Shochat.
+Along with their work in agriculture there were daily educational meetings where they learned Hebrew from a young man named David Grün (who would go on to become the first prime minister of Israel under the name of David Ben-Gurion), Arabic from an Arab villager, socialist theory from Manya Wilbushewitch, and the latest news from Israel Shochat.
 Less publicly, the group used Sejera for training the newly constituted Bar-Giora Jewish self-defense organisation, which eventually took over from Circassians and Arabs the guarding duties in Sejera and other nearby Jewish settlements.
 Manya Wilbushewitch and Israel Shochat married in Sejera in 1908.
 Ben Gurion worked as a farm hand and later as a guard for 13 months from 1908; at the time Sejera had a population of around 200.

 On 12 April 1909 two Jews from Sejera were killed in clashes following the death of a villager from Kfar Kanna, shot in an attempted robbery.

 Despite the economic success, JCA did not renew the agreement with the socialist commune at the end of the one-year experiment.
 By taking what was one of the least profitable ranches in the land and making it profitable, Manya Shochat showed that her ideas for a communal collective could work.
 This first well-run socialist-Zionist commune in Palestine is counted as an important precursor of the kibbutz movement and one of the nuclei of Jewish rural settlement in Palestine.